kdeenkhoorn/mysql-server/README.md

 ## MySQL Server
-This docker image is an armhf version of MySQL Community Server based on my own debian 9 linux image.
+This docker image is an armhf version of MySQL Community Server based on my own debian stable linux image.

 # Image dependencies:
 - One volume /var/lib/mysql required for persistent storage